-AASB 1056 requires an asset to be recognised when there is a receivable from an employer-sponsor in respect of a difference between a defined benefit member liability and the fair value of assets available to meet that liability that meets the definition and recognition criteria for an asset.
+AASB 105X requires an asset to be recognised when there is a receivable from an employer-sponsor in respect of a difference between a defined benefit member liability and the fair value of assets available to meet that liability that meets the definition and recognition criteria for an asset.
 The asset is required to be measured at its 'intrinsic value' (the amount of the difference, unless capped).
-The requirement is expected to give rise to the recognition of an asset in only a limited number of cases.